Space race 2.0: Russia, India, China and the U.S. are heading for the lunar south pole

 "If indeed we find water in abundance there, that could be utilized for future crews and spacecraft," Nelson added.

-The U.S. space agency is preparing for a return to the moon's surface with the Artemis II mission next year, where astronauts will orbit the moon ahead of a planned 2025 landing.
+NASA is preparing for a return to the moon's surface with the Artemis II mission next year, when astronauts will orbit the moon ahead of a planned 2025 landing.

-Nelson said he wished Russia well with its current mission, noting the two countries have a long history of cooperation when it comes to space travel.
+Nelson said he wished Russia well with its mission, noting the two countries have a long history of cooperation when it comes to space travel.

 There is a potential dark side of the moon race if the U.S. isn't the first country to land astronauts in the desired area.
 Nelson said he has concerns that China could try claim the territory if it gets there first.

-"I don’t want China to get to the south pole first with humans and then say, 'This is ours, stay out,'" Nelson said, noting that the U.S. is part of a multinational agreement to share resources in space.
-China is not.
+"I don’t want China to get to the south pole first with humans and then say, 'This is ours; stay out,'" Nelson said, noting that the U.S. is part of a multinational agreement to share resources in space.
+China isn't.

 "I think the space race is really between us and China, and we need to protect the interests of the international community," Nelson said.